boliqq07/BGP/docs/source/Guide/index.rst

 ``calculation``:  Expression tree translation, Coefficient addition, Score

-This API is aimed for user but not developer,Therefore some module are just with brief introduction.
+This API is aimed for user but not developer.
+Therefore some module are just with brief introduction.
 If you want know more math principle and code structure, Turn to `Developer Manual.pdf <https://boliqq07.github.io/BGPdocument/doc.pdf)>`_, Or  `Developer Manual.ppt <https://boliqq07.github.io/BGPdocument/symbol.pptx>`_.